openstack-archive/tripleo-quickstart-extras/README.md

   remove the uploaded objects, the default is 2678400 seconds = 31 days.
 * `artcl_artifact_url` -- a HTTP URL at which the uploaded logs will be accessible after upload.
+* `artcl_collect_sosreport` -- true/false -- If true, create and collect a
+  sosreport for each host.

 Example Playbook
 ----------------